-A high schooler wanted infection-detecting sutures to be more accessible.
+A high-schooler wanted infection-detecting sutures to be more accessible.
 She used beets.

 As her research progressed, she said, she thought daily about the people who could benefit from her color-changing sutures, pointing to disparities that make surgical site infections more common in low-income nations.

-“There’s not a day that goes by that I don’t think about the people affected by surgical site infection … These people are my why,” she said.
+“There’s not a day that goes by that I don’t think about the people affected by surgical site infection. … These people are my why,” she said.

 Kavitha Ranganathan, a plastic surgeon at Brigham and Women’s Hospital, said she found Taylor’s research “truly inspiring.”